betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 "...he is not afraid to get his hands dirty with large-scale codes and data sets, ..." and "...recognizes that software is a part of his research product..."
 To most readers, these words might not sound special.
-To me, however, they highlight two critical aspects shared by a lot of graduate students, resonating with something I [talked about at SC22](https://github.com/fnrizzi/sc22_bof_slides).
+To me, however, they highlight two critical concerned shared by a lot of graduate students, resonating with something I [talked about at SC22](https://github.com/fnrizzi/sc22_bof_slides):

+- Fear of large codes
+- Concern that software development should be more valued as an integral part of research

-And, more broadly, I would argue they still affect the community involved in scientific research as a whole.
+More broadly, I would argue these concerns still affect the community involved in scientific research as a whole.
 Why?
 Let me elaborate on them.

 ### Fear of large codes